 Tomi frowned briefly, but then her smile returned, somewhat.
 "Captain, I don't think you could afford me," she said.

 Merlin named the figure that he had paid Connie, and then added a secondary figure for her flight experience.
 The feline opened her mouth and then shut it again.

 "I… uh… I was unaware that flight medics earned that much," she replied in surprise, her tail tip suddenly animated.

 "This is fairly standard," the wolf assured her, "and your services would be worth every credit.
 It also comes with free room and board."

 "Captain… I don't think…"

-Merlin picked up a business card from the room's counter and pen from his pocket, and then scribbled something onto the card's blank back side.
+Merlin reached out and took the pen from her hand, then picked up a business card from the room's counter.
+He scribbled something onto the card's blank back side.
 He handed the card to her and said, "This is my contact number.
 Think it over for a couple days and then you can let me know if you would like to join us.
 My ship is called the Blue Horizon and we will be loading up with cargo bound for Crescentis in three days."

 Tomi glanced at the card, and then back into the wolf's amber eyes.
 "You're serious, aren't you?" she asked.